mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

           BUT :  gradients immediately reduce the values going into middle 'sparse' layer which means that many of them are <0 Solution?
-Attempt to batch-normalize the input to the layer, so that mean(:, each column) is zero
+Attempt to batch-normalize the input to the layer, so that mean(:, each column) is zero -- appears to have stabilised the training sufficiently for learning to occur...